 During the whole time on Skye I never read a newspaper and rarely watched TV.
 As far as I was concerned the world outside the island may as well not have existed.
 Occasionally I thought about my family and wondered how James and John were getting on in their shared room on holiday.
 Once or twice I thought about Rob, but selfishly pushed those thoughts out of my mind because I didn't want to risk any such worries spoiling my perfect vacation..

-Even when Dan mentioned Rob, I would rapidly change the subject, and that would cause him to look at me a little askance, but he didn't press the matter.
+Even when Dan mentioned Rob, I would rapidly change the subject.
+This would cause Dan to look at me a little askance, but he didn't press the matter.
 Maybe my avoidance of the subject made him think I wasn't concerned about Rob's welfare, but he didn't say anything.
 Perhaps I was being callous and selfish, and I still feel guilty about it today, but how could my worrying help Rob?
-My guilty feelings were further placated by the thought that in order to contact Rob I would have had to drive miles to a public phone and that even if I did call him, he would probably have his phone switched off.
+My guilty feelings were further placated by the thought that in order to contact Rob I would have had to drive miles to a public phone and that even if I did phone him, he probably wouldn't answer.

 All too soon our two weeks on Skye came to an end and we made the long drive home, arriving at my house late on Saturday evening.
 My family and James had arrived back from Bournemouth just a couple of hours earlier, so the house was in chaos with them still unpacking.
 Dan's parents went inside briefly just to say hello, but declined the invitation to stay for a cup of tea because Mr Harris was tired and they wanted to get home.